ghosnkarl/react-api-search/CONTRIBUTIONS.md

 ---

 Thank you for contributing!
-Together, we can make the **React SearchBar Component** even better. 🚀
+Together, we can make **React API Search** even better. 🚀